Skeabrate/bookingApp/README.md

 # bookingApp
-App based on course https://tworcastron.pl/kursy/
+App based on course from: https://tworcastron.pl/kursy/